doctrine-extensions/DoctrineExtensions/doc/tree.md

 ## Closure Table

 To be able to use this strategy, you'll need an additional entity which represents the closures.
-We already provide you an abstract entity, so you only need to extend it.
+We already provide you an abstract entity, so you need to extend from it and add mapping information for ancestor and descendant.

 ### Closure Entity